stoeps13/connections-doc/source/admin/admin/t_admin_common_checkout_config_file.md

     where service\_name is one of the service names that are defined in step 4.
 You do not have to complete this step for the Blogs application.
 To check in the events-config.xml file, use the LCConfigService.checkInEventsConfig\(\) command.

+    !!! note
-    **Note:** You must check in the file during the same wsadmin session in which you checked it out.
+    You must check in the file during the same wsadmin session in which you checked it out.

 8. Deploy the changes by synchronizing the nodes: